tdongsi/tdongsi.github.io/source/_posts/Python/2016-04-14-convert-python-objects-to-json.markdown

 In theory, it does not matter when converting to/from JSON.
 However, it sometimes makes sense to look for two keys in JSON next to each other or one key before another, i.e., keys are ordered.
 For example, in the `Config` object above, it is better to see `source` and `target` keys side by side, or get to know what kind of tests from `testName` key before reading details of tests in `queries` key.
-`sort_keys` option in `json.dump` is not applicable since the keys will be then sorted by their names, not their order of appearance like we do in Java.
+`sort_keys` option in `json.dump` is not applicable here since the keys will be then sorted by their names, not their order of appearance like we do in the Java example.

-To have the key name appears in order as defined when converting to JSON, we have two options:
+To have the keys appear in order as defined when converting to JSON, we have two options:

 #### Option 1: use OrderedDict as your base class